ucsb/webguide/web-security.md

 #### Session Information

-There are a number of mechanisms for maintaining a user's "state" while authenticated within your application, including encrpyted variables within the URL, hidden form elements, and cookies.
+There are a number of mechanisms for maintaining a user's "state" while authenticated within your application, including encrypted variables within the URL, hidden form elements, and cookies.
 Note that none of these methods are secure from an attack: URL variables can be easily modified and both hidden form elements and cookies can be manipulated with tools like Firebug.